CprimeLearningLabs/terraform-azure-intro/labs/lab-4.2-Variables/lab4.2-variables.md

 vm_password = "<PASSWORD>"
 ```

+:bangbang: Be sure to replace &lt;PASSWORD&gt; with the actual password string above.
+(If you forgot the VM password, you can look in the solution folder of a prior lab.)

-:bangbang: NOTE:  Storing passwords in a file is a strongly discouraged practice.
+> Storing passwords in a file is a strongly discouraged practice.
 The virtual machine really should be using an SSH key for access instead of a password.
 Including a password in the variables file is only for the convenience of this lab and should not be done in actual practice.

 Run terraform plan:
 ```